Eric Pickles: Parliamentary career

 Pickles was elected as Member of Parliament for Brentwood and Ongar in 1992.

 At the 2001 general election, the independent politician Martin Bell, who had been the MP for Tatton, having run a campaign of "anti-sleaze", stood against Pickles, due to accusations that the Peniel Pentecostal Church had infiltrated the local Conservative branch.
 Pickles's vote was reduced from 45.4% to 38%, but he retained his seat by a margin of 2,821 votes (6.5%) becoming elected with 38% of the votes against Bell's 31.5%.

 Pickles served as Shadow Minister for Transport and Shadow Minister for London from September 2001 to June 2002, then as Shadow Minister for Local Government from June 2002.

-At the 2005 general election Pickles held his seat with 53.5% of the votes and an increased majority of 11,612 (26.3%), nearly as many as the number of votes for the second-placed candidate, making this the second-safest Conservative seat in Eastern England, with Pickles taking the third-highest share of the vote cast in the region.
+At the 2005 general election Pickles held his seat with 53.5% of the votes and an increased majority of 11,612 (26.3%), nearly as many as the number of votes for the Liberal Democrats' Gavin Stollar in second place, making this the second-safest Conservative seat in Eastern England, with Pickles taking the third-highest share of the vote cast in the region.

-On 2 July 2007, David Cameron appointed Pickles to a reshuffled Shadow Cabinet as shadow Secretary of State for Communities and Local Government.
+On 2 July 2007, David Cameron, the leader of the Conservatives, appointed Pickles to a reshuffled Shadow Cabinet as shadow Secretary of State for Communities and Local Government.
 On 30 December 2008, according to reports in The Times, Pickles unveiled plans to "purge town hall 'fat cats'".
 The Times reported that under the plans "dozens of council chiefs who earn more than Cabinet ministers would lose their jobs as clusters of councils merged their frontline services and backroom operations to provide better value for money."
 Of the eight highest-earning chief executives listed in The Times report, six were employed by councils run by the Conservative party, one by Labour and one by the Liberal Democrats.